Key takeaways

 Federal student loans are offered by the U.S. Department of Education and should be the first place you turn if you’re interested in borrowing money.
 These loans are available through the FAFSA and come with low interest rates, many repayment plans and benefits specific to members of the military and veterans.

 Private student loans, on the other hand, are available through online lenders, banks and credit unions.
-In order to qualify for most private loans, you need to be in good financial standing or have a co-signer who is.
+To qualify for most private loans, you need to be in good financial standing or have a co-signer who is.
 The interest rate you’re offered is based on your creditworthiness, so it’s best to shop around with a few lenders before applying.
 The main benefit of private loans is that these interest rates can be extremely low if you have good credit, and most don’t have borrowing limits.

 Work-study programs